wwwwanhonghuang/EMBS-BHI-2025-reproduce/3.phase_space_reconstruction/README.md

 We can specify the script run with a specific configuration file by append `--configuration-file <path-to-configuration-file>` in the running parameter. i.e., `python dataset_splitting_and_segmentation.py --configuration-file <path-to-configuration-file>`.

-We can also generate sentence for each person  and the integrated 'person' respectively.
+We can also generate sentences for each person and the integrated 'person' respectively.
 In this case, follow command should work

 ``` bash
 $ cd <path-to-3.phase_space_reconstruction>
 $ python dataset_splitting_and_segmentation.py --configuration-file ./configs/epilepsy_all_person_intergrated.json
 ```